therealnicoroshi/modlist/README.md

 #### Save this folder as it will need to be re-installed if you update the list later ❗

 Just repeat the Drag and drop step after any update.

+### You will need to set the player ID to use 'Skyrim Save System Overhaul'.
+Follow the instructions [here>>>](https://www.nexusmods.com/skyrimspecialedition/mods/122343?tab=description)

 ❗ **IMPORTANT NOTE** ❗